EverettTucker471/EverettTucker471/README.md

 ## Hi, I'm Everett 👋

-- 🏫 Junior at NC State University studying Computer Science with an AI concentration
+- 🏫 Junior at NC State University in the Accelerated Master's program studying Computer Science with an AI Concentration
-- 💻 Interning at the NC State Center for Geospatial Analytics working on a new sensor driver for our Orbbec Femto Bolt Depth Camera, see [r.in.kinect](https://github.com/EverettTucker471/r.in.kinect/tree/femto-bolt)
+- 💻 Interning at the NC State Center for Geospatial Analytics working on a new C++ depth camera driver for Tangible Landscape, an accessible geospatial modeling tool, see [tangible-landscape](https://github.com/tangible-landscape) and [r.in.kinect](https://github.com/EverettTucker471/r.in.kinect/tree/femto-bolt)
-- 🌱 Researching UAV Networking with a custom digital twin, which is currently being used to train a GNN-Communication MARL Model, see [RL-AERPAW-DT](https://github.com/EverettTucker471/RL-AERPAW-DT)
+- 🌱 Researching UAV Networking with a custom digital twin, which we are currently using to train a GNN-Communication MARL Model, see [RL-AERPAW-DT](https://github.com/EverettTucker471/RL-AERPAW-DT)
-- 🤖 Part of the Software division of AquaPack Robotics working with autonomous navigation and image classification
+- 🤖 Part of the software division of AquaPack Robotics working with autonomous navigation and image classification, see [ncsurobotics](https://github.com/ncsurobotics)
-- 🥇 Member of the NC State Competitive Programming Club competiting in the Internation Collegiate Programming Contest
+- 🥇 Member of the NC State Competitive Programming Club competing in the International Collegiate Programming Contest
 - 👯 Interested in collaborating on projects within data modeling, analysis, or machine learning, especially within physical systems
 - 🔭 Searching for a Summer 2026 Internship in Data Science, Data Analytics, or Machine Learning
 - ⚡ Fun fact: I used to race sailboats in Lake Michigan 🌊⛵!